-The development of modern high-strength grades in combination with advanced technologies for assembling allows the further optimisation of steel used in buildings and infrastructure - similar characteristics can be realised with a reduced amount of steel, thus lower CO_2 impact on the overall structure.
+The development of modern high-strength grades in combination with advanced technologies for assembling allows the further optimisation of steel used in buildings and infrastructure - similar characteristics can be realised with a reduced amount of steel, thus lower CO2 impact on the overall structure.
+Clean steel products may also be developed to extend the lifetime of steel, thus reducing demand for new steel in the future.

-Table 14 summarises the contribution of innovative steel applications for low CO_2 emissions to the areas of intervention covered by the Clean Steel Partnership.
+Table 14 summarises the contribution of innovative steel applications for low CO2 emissions to the areas of intervention covered by the Clean Steel Partnership.